dr-richard-barker/GeneLabUserManual/README.md

 ![](VolcanoPlot/Pvalue.JPG)

-The ability to change the P value threshold is also available and the image below shows a P value threshold increase to 0.8.
+The ability to change the P value threshold is available and the image below shows a P value threshold increase to 0.8.

 ![](VolcanoPlot/P_Threshold.JPG)